-For example, the likes of eToro offer regular webinars where you can tune in to the thought process of an in-house trader.
+For example, XTB offers regular webinars where you can tune in to the thought process of an in-house trader.
 The platform also offers guides and video explainers.
-Then you have Capital.com – which offers a native educational app.

 Many UK investors will go through the process of opening an ETF broker account, only to then realize that their preferred payment method isn’t supported.
-The best UK ETF brokers support instant payment methods such as a debit/credit card or e-wallet.
+Some popular UK ETF brokers support instant payment methods such as a debit/credit card or e-wallet.
 This allows you to get started straight away, without needing to wait 2-3 days for a bank transfer to arrive.

 On top of the platform’s supported payment methods, you also need to explore what fees are involved.
 As noted above, you might incur a deposit/withdrawal fee.
 You should also explore how long the ETF broker takes to process withdrawal requests.
 We prefer it when this is executed in no more than 48 hours.

-Some ETF brokers will also a telephone support line.
+Some ETF brokers UK will also a telephone support line.
 You’ll probably want to avoid online brokers that only offer email support, as it might take a few days to receive a reply.
-This won’t be sufficient if your enquiry is of an urgent nature.
+This won’t be sufficient if your inquiry is of an urgent nature.

 By this point in your guide, you should now have an ETF broker that you like the look of.
 If so, it’s now time to open an account, deposit some funds, and make an investment.
-Not sure how to get started?
-If so, below we walk you through the process with top-rated commission-free ETF broker eToro.
+Below we go through the process of opening an account with a popular and regulated ETF broker.

 Step 1: Open an Account and Upload ID

-Note: As eToro is regulated by the FCA it is required to verify the identity of all account holders.
+Note: As some brokers in the UK are regulated by the FCA it is required to verify the identity of all account holders.
 This means that before you make a withdrawal (or deposit more than $2,250), you’ll need to upload a copy of your ID and a proof of address (utility bill or bank account statement).